KipCollo/Frontend-Revision/5.0 Angular/decorators/Readme.md

 # Decorators

+A decorator in Angular is a function that modifies a class, property, method, or parameter by extending or adding behavior to it.
+Decorators are used extensively in
+Angular to configure and enhance various parts of the application.

 ## Component DECORATOR

 Decorator that marks a class as an Angular component and provides configuration metadata that determines how the component should be processed, instantiated, and used at runtime.